When we meet…

 Sewing Night – Third Wednesday of the month, 7.00pm – 9.45pm; Stirling Adriatic Club – Entry fee $6

-General Meetings – Held 4 times a year on Wednesday, 7.30 – 9.30pm; Stirling Adriatic Club.
-Business is conducted for the first hour followed by a guest speaker.
+General Meetings – Held 3 times a year on 1st Wednesday of the month, 7.00 – 9.30pm; Stirling Adriatic Club.
+The president provides a report to the members which is followed by a guest speaker.

 About Sewing Meetings…